Managed Services: Overview

 Just as with Network Management systems, SIEM triggers can invoke alerts or notifications upon detection.
 The proper design of alert notifications helps keep administrators informed about changes to the network.
 This is particularly important for anomalies which are not expected and for which no automated response mechanisms have been established.

 Many operational problems and common security threats are well understood.
-Examples include hung servers or applications, application authentication attacks, and other similar situations which are frequently encountered.
+Examples include hung servers or applications, application authentication attacks, and other situations which are frequently encountered.
 When the mitigation of these problems can be codified with a very high degree of certainty (near or at 100%), automated solutions can be put in place.
-Common responses to threats include blocking the attacking IP addresss/network or user.
-Depending on the network capabilities these can be permanent or time limited blocks.
+Common responses to threats include service restart, machine reboot, and blocking the attacking IP addresss/network or user.
+Depending on the network capabilities applied blocks can be permanent or time limited.

 The ability to be able to write custom programs or scripts to mitigate problems is in our opinion one of the most important capabilities to look for in any SIEM or Network Management solution.
 Being able to react and correct problems quickly and automatically ensures much higher service availability to customers and lets overworked administrators better sleep through the night.
 Instead of being on call to deal with every problem, most can be automated and alerts sent to the administrator informing them of what happened and the action taken.

 For more detailed information on analysis and response systems, please see our Managed Services: Analysis and Response Systems page.